isprojects/mstform/README.md

 mstform has two hooks that let you calculate `hidden` and `disabled` state based on the field accessor.
 Here is a small example that makes the `foo` field disabled.
-This uses the JSON Path functionality of MSTForm to determine whether a field is disabled, but any operation can be implemented here.
+This uses the JSON Path functionality of mstform to determine whether a field is disabled, but any operation can be implemented here.
 You could for instance retrieve information about which fields are disabled dynamically from the backend before you display the form.